JaiBhagat/ERA-Sesssion-6/README.md

 - `train` function iterates over the training dataset, updating model parameters according to computed gradients.
 - `test` function evaluates the model on test data, yielding total test loss and accuracy.

-Refer to `main.ipynb` for detailed training and evaluation process.
+Refer to `S6.ipynb` for detailed training and evaluation process.
 The model is trained for 20 epochs, and performance metrics are printed after each epoch.

 ## Setup and Usage